 The backbone of our body is known as the spine, and it plays a key role in various functions performed by the body.
 The movements like walking, running, bending, and twisting are assisted by our spine, and besides this, it also protects nerves and the spinal cord.
 Healthy people naturally have three curves in the spine that gives it an “S” shape.
 This shape of the spine is known to absorb shock and reduce the risk of spinal injury.
 But still, high-energy impacts may cause problems in the spine, and that makes the affected person suffer a lot.

-The spine is made up of vertebrae that are stacked on top of each other, and between each vertebra, there is a disc that provides cushioning effect.
+The spine is made up of vertebrae that are stacked on top of each other.
+Between each vertebra, there is a disc that provides cushioning effect.
 These discs have a tough outer layer that surrounds a soft material known as ‘nucleus.’
 Spinal discs serve as shock absorbers for the bones in the spine.

 When an injury occurs to the spine, there are chances of the displacement of the disc(s).
 Such a condition is known as ‘Herniated Disc,’ and it has multiple causes.
 In this post, we will discuss herniated disc in detail, and see how it can be treated along with its symptoms and causes.

 Before we move further, let us start with what Herniated Disc is.